FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/python_udf_in_hive.md

 also be able to leverage external libraries like Numpy, Scipy, Pandas etc.
-This makes things a lot more complicated since we have to provide not only some Python script but also a full-blown virtual environment including the external libraries.
-Therefore, we require only from the actual Hive setup that a basic installation of Python is available on the data nodes.
+This makes things a lot more complicated since we have to provide not only some Python script but also a full-blown virtual environment including the external libraries since they may not be available on the cluster nodes.
+Therefore, in this tutorial we require only that a basic installation of Python is available on the data nodes of the Hive cluster.

 ## General information

 To keep the idea behind UD(A)Fs short, only some general notes are mentioned here.
-With the help of the [Transform/Map-Reduce syntax][2], i.e. ``TRANSFORM``, it is possible to plug in own custom mappers and reducers.
+With the help of the [Transform/Map-Reduce syntax][2], i.e. ``TRANSFORM``, it is possible to plug in your own custom mappers and reducers.
 This is where we gonna hook in our Python script.
-An UDF is basically only a transformation done by a mapper meaning that each row should be mapped to exactly one row.
-A UDAF on the other hand allows us to transform a group of rows into one or more rows so we can reduce the number of input rows to a single output row by some custom aggregation.
+A UDF is basically only a transformation done by a mapper meaning that each row should be mapped to exactly one row.
+A UDAF on the other hand allows us to transform a group of rows into one or more rows, meaning that we can reduce the number of input rows to a single output row by some custom aggregation.
 We can control if the script is run in a mapper or reducer step by the way we formulate our HiveQL query.
 The statements ``DISTRIBUTE BY`` and ``CLUSTER BY`` allow us to indicate that we want to actually perform an aggregation.
-HiveQL feeds its data to the Python script or any other custom script by using the standard input and reads the result from its standard out.
+HiveQL feeds the data to the Python script or any other custom script by using the standard input and reads the result from its standard out.
 All messages from standard error are ignored and can therefore be used for debugging.
-Since a UDAF is more complex than a UDF and actually can be seen as a generalization of it, the development of an UDAF is demonstrated here.
+Since a UDAF is more complex than a UDF and actually can be seen as a generalization of it, the development of a UDAF is demonstrated here.

-## Overview and our little task
+## Overview and a little task

 In order to not get lost in the details, here is what we want to achieve from a high-level perspective.